Crypto, Disruption, Economics, Finance, Latest, Markets

 Above all, the pandemic-induced digital economy has accelerated the disruption in brick-and-mortar businesses.
 The transition from the analog to the digital world will highlight the global economy’s growth in the year ahead.

 The digital economy will be the driving force for growth in 2021 and beyond.
 Furthermore, other ten global economic trends will shape our world as the new year approaches.
-It will begin with how the countries will fight for the vaccines, transition to energy transformation, and face the new geopolitical paradigm.
+It will begin with how the countries will fight for vaccines, transition to energy transformation, and face the new geopolitical paradigm.

 1. Vaccine battle